-Ever came across the term ‘CERT-IN certification’ and wondered about its implications on your company’s cybersecurity policies?
+Ever come across the term ‘CERT-IN certification’ and wondered about its implications for your company’s cybersecurity policies?
 CERT-IN, or the Indian Computer Emergency Response Team, is a government-approved organization for upholding information technology (IT) security.
-It was initiated in 2004 by the Department of Information Technology for implementing the provisions of the 2008 Information Technology Amendment Act.
+It was initiated in 2004 by the Department of Information Technology to implement the provisions of the 2008 Information Technology Amendment Act.

 CERT-IN is majorly responsible for: